⏰ Order before 2pm for same-day Melbourne dispatch • 🚚 Free shipping over $80

 • The product was not banned — the claims were

 Social media turned a compliance issue into “moringa is banned.”
 It is not.
-For a calmer read on evidence vs hype, see is moringa legit?
+For quality checks before you buy, see our moringa quality checklist.

 What the TGA actually says about moringa